Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Even Toddlers Can Learn to Identify Birdcalls!

-Related: Kids Music That Won’t Drive You Nuts!
+Related: Kids’ Music That Won’t Drive You Nuts!

-7. Birding Scavenger Hunt Ideas
+14. Birding Scavenger Hunt Ideas

 Bird Counting Scavenger Hunt

-You can do this birding scavenger hunt in two different ways.
-Either count the number of bird species you can identify by sight or sound for the day, such as the number of wrens, goldfinches, cardinals, jays, or robins you see–or hear.
-Or, add the number of birds you see or hear to the total number of birds you have seen of each species in your birdwatching or nature journal.
+- Start by counting the number of bird species you can identify by sight or sound for the day, such as the number of wrens, goldfinches, cardinals, jays, or American robins you see–or hear.

 Find That Bird Scavenger Hunt

 Is there a bird you would love to see but haven’t yet?
-Then, head out on a scavenger hunt to find the bird, or birds, that continue to illude you with this fun bird-seeking activity.
-First, research the bird’s favorite habitat, food, and waking and sleep patterns.
-Next, head out on an adventure in search of that bird!
+Then, head out on a scavenger hunt to find the bird, or birds, that continue to illude you with this fun bird-seeking activity:

 Bird Feather Scavenger Hunt

-Head out in search of feathers in your backyard, or neighborhood, or a nature hunt in the great outdoors.
-Next, challenge the kids to use a bird field guide or a book titled Bird Feathers: A Guide to North American Species to identify which bird each feather came from.
+- Next, challenge the kids to use a bird field guide or a book titled Bird Feathers: A Guide to North American Species to identify which bird each feather came from.

 Related: Nature Sensory Bin Scavenger Hunt

-8. Draw or Paint Birds
+15. Draw or Paint Birds

 Another fun birding activity for kids, and a great way to learn more about them, is to spend time drawing or painting them.